Skip to content

 allow_empty_password = true

-Out of the box SlashDB has standard login page that supports logging in using:
+Out of the box, SlashDB has a login page that supports:

 • login and password submitted in the form